 Ideal Freshwater Shrimp Tank Mates

-So, now that we have an idea of what we are looking for, we can start to talk about who actually might fit the bill.
-A lot of people will choose not to include any fish in a shrimp tank to be completely safe, and we do have some great non-fish options on our list, but there are a number of friendly, non-predatory, and relatively safe fish out there too.
+So, now that you have an idea of what you should be looking for, we can start to talk about who actually might fit the bill.
+A lot of people will choose not to include any fish in a shrimp tank to be completely safe, and I do have some great non-fish options on this list, but there are a number of friendly, non-predatory, and relatively safe fish out there too.

 Check out these other top posts in this category: